 Country and people:

-Major cities are often characterised by stark contrasts.
+Major cities are often characterised by strong contrasts.
 While better residential areas are often spaciously laid out, the “Townships” – which are still home to the majority of the non-white population – largely feature basic housing or slum-like huts.
 But not all townships are necessarily slums – there are also townships in middle-class residential areas.
 South Africa’s coastlines are ideal for bathing.
 Please note that strong (under)currents can prevail which can carry even experienced swimmers out to sea.
 Sharks also pose a potential risk.
 We urgently recommend enquiring about safe bathing locations and staying on beaches with lifeguards.
 Where possible, taxis should only be reserved at reliable and wellknown companies.
 As a general rule, hotels and B&Bs will be of assistance when it comes to making reservations.
 We urgently advise you to refrain from hitchhiking or travelling in so-called minibus taxis.

 Entry requirements for British citizens: